hetfs/CProgrammingJourney/1 Basic Syntax and Structure of C/EP-0001 Introduction/0008 Setup Environment.md

 **Understand the Role of a Compiler**:

 - A compiler is essential for translating your written code into machine-readable instructions.
-It converts human-readable code into a format understandable by the computer.
+It converts human-readable code into a format that is understandable by the computer.
 Familiarize yourself with the compiler's functions and how it processes your code.

 ## How to Install GCC and Clang on Windows?